 Richard is a partner of PricewaterhouseCoopers LLP.
-He is a member of the Council of Wycombe Abbey School and, until recently was a Trustee and the treasurer of Save the Children and Chair of Medical Emergency Relief International (Merlin).
+He is a member of the Council of Wycombe Abbey School and a Trustee of Sussex House School.
+He is Deputy Chair and treasurer of Save the Children, a Trustee of international Rescue Committee and was previously Chair of Medical Emergency Relief International (Merlin).
 Richard is also a John Lyon’s Foundation Governor.

 Catherine started her career with PwC in Australia where she qualified as a Chartered Accountant before transferring to London.
 Having worked on audit and transactional clients for some 14 years, she then moved into the commercial environment working with listed media groups and operations going through rapid change – UBM, Heathrow and Johnston Press plc where she is currently Group Head of Finance.
 Her son is a current pupil at John Lyon.